doamatto/srhs-astroclub/content/recaps/week-2.md

 ![LDN 43: The Cosmic Bat Nebula](/img/apod/2022-10-31.jpg)

 ## Trivia
-- Supersymmetric string theory— an attempt to explain all of the particles and fundamental forces of nature in one theory by modeling them as vibrations of tiny supersymmetric strings
+- [Supersymmetric string theory—](https://en.wikipedia.org/wiki/Superstring_theory) an attempt to explain all of the particles and fundamental forces of nature in one theory by modeling them as vibrations of tiny supersymmetric strings
-- Loop quantum gravity theory— aims to merge quantum mechanics and general relativity in an attempt to develop quantum theory of gravity.
+- [Loop quantum gravity theory—](https://en.wikipedia.org/wiki/Loop_quantum_gravity) aims to merge quantum mechanics and general relativity in an attempt to develop quantum theory of gravity.
 Space and time composed of finite loops woven into a network

 The solar system has many theories on its formation.
 Two of the most prevalant are:
-  - Tidal Theory / Chamberlain-Moulton Theory— passing star pulled dust and debris from the forming sun; the pulled debris formed the planets
+  - Tidal Theory— passing star pulled dust and debris from the forming sun; the pulled debris formed the planets
-  - Nebular hypothesis— formed by the gravitational collapse of a giant molecular cloud spanning several light-years The nebular hypothesis is the most widely accepted theory
+  - [Nebular hypothesis—](https://en.wikipedia.org/wiki/Nebular_hypothesis) formed by the gravitational collapse of a giant molecular cloud spanning several light-years
+The nebular hypothesis is the most widely accepted theory

 ## Upcoming events